InsultingPros/AcediaCore/docs/safety.md

 2. Actors: objects that have `Actor` as their parent;
 3. Non-actor objects: object of any class not derived derived from the `Actor`.

-Most of the mods mainly use first and second type, but Acedia makes heavy use of the third one.
+Most of the mods mainly use first and second type, but we make heavy use of the third one.
 This allows Acedia to provide convenient interfaces for its functionality and simplify implementation of its features.
 However it also creates several new problems, normally not encountered by other mods.
-Here we will introduce and briefly explain several rules that should be followed to properly use Acedia.
+Here we will introduce and briefly explain three main rules that you need to keep in mind when working with Acedia.

-## Do not store references to actors in non-actor objects
+## Rule 1: Do not store references to actors in non-actor objects

 Storing actors in non-actor objects is a bad idea and can lead to game/server crashes.
 If you are interested in the explanation of why, you can read discussion [here](https://wiki.beyondunreal.com/Legacy:Creating_Actors_And_Objects).

-This isn't really a problem in most mutators, since they store references to actors (`KFMonster`, `KFPlayerController`, ...) inside other actors (`Mutator`, `GameType`, ...);
+This isn't really a problem in most mutators, since they store references to actors (`KFMonster`, `KFPlayerController`, ...) inside other actors (`Mutator`, `GameType`, ...).
-however, in Acedia almost everything is a non-actor object, which can cause a lot of trouble, since even a simple check like `myActor != none` can lead to a crash.
+However, in Acedia almost everything is a non-actor object, so simply having actor variables can be volatile: even a simple check `myActor != none` can lead to a crash if `myActor` was destroyed recently enough.

-Acedia's goal is to provide you with enough wrapper API, so that you don't have to reference actors directly.
+Acedia's end goal is to provide you with enough wrappers, so that you don't have to reference actors directly.
-We are a long way away from that goal, so for whenever these API are not enough, Acedia provides a way to work with actors safely
-(see [Actor references with `NativeActorRef`](./objects.md)).
+We are a long way away from that, so for whenever our API is not enough, we also provide a safer way to work with actors inside objects (see [Actor references with `NativeActorRef`](./objects.md)).

-## Take care to explicitly free unneeded objects
+## Rule 2: Take care to explicitly free unneeded objects

 We'll illustrate this point with `Text` - Acedia's own type that is used as a replacement for `string`.
 Consider following simple code: